 Central banks have the explicit objective of fostering financial stability and promoting the soundness of payment and settlement systems.

-While SWIFT is neither a payment nor a settlement system and, as such, is not regulated by central banks or bank supervisors, a large and growing number of systemically important payment systems have become dependent on SWIFT, which has thereby acquired a systemic character.
+While SWIFT is neither a payment nor a settlement system, and is therefore not regulated as such by central banks or bank supervisors, it is subject to central bank oversight as a critical service provider.
+A large and growing number of systemically important payment systems have become dependent on SWIFT, which has thereby acquired a systemic character.

 As a result, the central banks of the G-10 countries agreed that SWIFT should be subject to cooperative oversight by central banks.
-The oversight of SWIFT in its current form dates from 1998.
+SWIFT has been subject to oversight since 1998.

 The arrangement was last reviewed in 2012 when the SWIFT Oversight Forum was set up.
 Information sharing on SWIFT oversight activities was thereby expanded to a larger group of central banks.